Guilhermesscastro/TKL-KEYBOARD/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 This project is a prototype of a mechanical keyboard with a TKL format with a PCB board design based on the RP2040 microcontroller.
-This project was made in the LABSI course at Porto Superior Engineering Institute (ISEP).
+This project was made in the LABSI course at Porto Higher Institute of Engineering (ISEP).
 In addition to the basic keyboard features, the project integrates:
 - An **OLED display** that shows a **Bongo Cat typing animation** whenever the user types, adding a fun and interactive visual element.
 - A **fully functional rotary encoder** that can be used for multimedia control or fine-tuning in design/editing software.
 - An **LED indicator** that reflects the device's USB connection state (mounted, not mounted, suspended).